madhanshiva/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab02-gettingstarted.md

 By the end of this lab, you will have learned to manage Azure resources using RBAC, enforce governance with resource tagging and locks, and remediate non-compliant resources for optimized management and security.

-- **Implement and Manage Role-Based Access Control (RBAC)**: Create management groups and assign built-in or custom roles to users, ensuring they have the necessary permissions for their tasks, such as submitting support requests, while restricting access to critical resources.
+- **Implement and Manage Role-Based Access Control (RBAC):** Create management groups and assign built-in or custom roles to users, ensuring they have the necessary permissions for their tasks, such as submitting support requests, while restricting access to critical resources.
-- **Monitor Access and Ensure Security**: Use Azure Activity Logs to track role assignments and user actions, providing visibility and accountability for access management.
+- **Monitor Access and Ensure Security:** Use Azure Activity Logs to track role assignments and user actions, providing visibility and accountability for access management.
-- **Enforce Governance and Tagging Compliance**: Apply and enforce resource tagging through Azure Policy to organize and categorize resources.
+- **Enforce Governance and Tagging Compliance:** Apply and enforce resource tagging through Azure Policy to organize and categorize resources.
 Remediate non-compliant resources automatically to ensure alignment with organizational standards.
-- **Protect Resources and Optimize Costs**: Set up resource locks to prevent accidental modifications or deletions and clean up unused resources to avoid unnecessary charges, maintaining both security and cost efficiency in your Azure environment.
+- **Protect Resources and Optimize Costs:** Set up resource locks to prevent accidental modifications or deletions and clean up unused resources to avoid unnecessary charges, maintaining both security and cost efficiency in your Azure environment.

 ## Pre-requisites